mthnglac/parasut-cli/docs/usage.rst

 Switch Command
 --------------

 This part can be a little confusing.
-It's switching exactly what it does.
+It represents exactly what it does.
-Switch processes take place on the ``server``.
+Switch processes run on the ``server``.
 What the command does is to automate processes that are executed interactively in the background.

 .. code-block:: console